kthrog/VaxStats/protocolReport/policies/depositPolicy.md

 - Approval for the data to be licensed CC-0 or CC-BY, or some other license as discussed with the VaxStats team
 - Certification of de-identification

-To better understand the various data quality tiers, see below.
+To better understand the various data quality tiers VaxStats accepts (and doesn't accept), [see below](https://github.com/kthrog/VaxStats/blob/master/protocolReport/policies/depositPolicy.md#data-quality-tiers).

 ### File-Formatting Tips
 The recommended naming convention for VaxStats submissions is: